uwescience/text-as-data/README.md

 The text-as-data discussion group is a forum for learning and and sharing information.
 The bi-weekly session is for discussing research and receiving feedback on text methods, data, discoveries, and tools.

-Time: Alternating Wednesdays, Spring Quarter 2019
+Time: 1:00 pm on alternating Wednesdays, Spring Quarter 2019

 Location: WRF Data Science Studio, Physics/Astronomy Tower, 6th Floor